 The Lenovo Yoga 9i is good for school use.
 It has an aluminum chassis that feels well-built, and it's very portable as it's thin and light.
 The display is sharp and provides enough space for multitasking, and the keyboard feels comfortable to type on for extended periods.
-Although its 9-hour battery life is enough to get you through a typical school day of light productivity, you may have to plug it in for a quick charge if you run more demanding applications.
+Although its nine-hour battery life is enough to get you through a typical school day of light productivity, you may have to plug it in for a quick charge if you run more demanding applications.
 Its Intel 11th Gen CPU and integrated GPU can handle light workloads like text formatting and web browsing; however, they aren't ideal for intensive tasks like graphic design or 3D animation.

 The Lenovo Yoga 9i is inadequate for gaming.
 Although its Intel 11th Gen CPU is fairly capable, its integrated GPU isn't powerful enough to provide smooth gameplay in graphically demanding AAA games.
 You can play some lighter or older titles, but you'll have to play at the lowest settings or 720p to get reasonable frame rates.
 Also, it has a 60Hz display with a slow response and no VRR support to reduce screen tearing.

 The Lenovo Yoga 9i is good for media consumption.
 It's compact and easy to carry around, and as it's a 2-in-1 convertible with a 360-degree hinge, you can put it in tent mode when viewing content or use it as a tablet.
 The battery lasts nearly 6 hours of video playback, giving you enough time to get through a couple of full-length movies.
-It has outstanding speakers that sound clear and well-balanced, and they get very loud.
+It has outstanding speakers that sound clear and well-balanced and get very loud.
 The screen is sharp and colorful; however, its glossy finish doesn't handle bright reflections well, and while its contrast is great for an IPS panel, blacks still look gray in dim settings.

 The Lenovo Yoga 9i is okay as a workstation.
-Its Intel 11th Gen CPU performs well, but it throttles significantly under load, which isn't ideal for heavy and sustained workloads.
+Its Intel 11th Gen CPU performs well but throttles significantly under load, which isn't ideal for heavy and sustained workloads.
 Also, its integrated graphics can't handle demanding tasks like video editing and 3D animation, and you can only configure the laptop with a maximum of 16GB of memory.
 On the upside, it has a fast SSD for quick file transfers, and its USB-C ports support Thunderbolt 4.

 The Lenovo Yoga 9i is good for business use.
-It's a well-built and portable laptop with a sharp display and a comfortable keyboard.
+It's a well-built, portable laptop with a sharp display and a comfortable keyboard.
 Its Intel 11th Gen CPU can easily handle most tasks like text formatting, web browsing, and spreadsheets.
-The battery lasts about 9 hours of light productivity, so depending on your workload, you may have to plug it in for a quick charge to get through the day.
+The battery lasts about nine hours of light productivity, so depending on your workload, you may have to plug it in for a quick charge to get through the day.
 Unfortunately, the webcam's video quality is mediocre as the image looks soft and underexposed, and it doesn't have an HDMI port, so you'll need an adapter if you want to connect to an external display like a TV or projector for presentations.

 We tested the Lenovo Yoga 9i 2-in-1 (model 82BG009XUS) with an Intel Core i7-1195G7 CPU, integrated Intel Xe Graphics, 8GB of memory, and 512GB of storage.
 The CPU, memory, and storage are configurable; you can see the available options in the table below.
 Our review applies only to variants with a model number starting with '82BG'.